The Fragile Path: Testaments of the First Cabal

 The Fragile Path: Testaments of the First Cabal is an epic poem written by Phil Brucato, Laura Perkinson, James A. Moore, Nancy Kilpatrick, Tina Jens, Beth Fischi, and Owl Goingback.
 It was published by White Wolf Publishing in 1995, and is based on the tabletop role-playing game Mage: The Ascension and the World of Darkness series.

 Contents

-The Fragile Path is presented as an academic work which tells the tale of the First Cabal, a group of nine mages who opposed the Technocracy in its early days.
+The Fragile Path is a supplement presented as an academic work which relates the story of the First Cabal, nine mages who banded together against the Technocracy when it was still new.

 Reception

 Adam Tinworth reviewed The Fragile Path for Arcane magazine, rating it a 9 out of 10 overall.
 Tinworth comments that "A few flaws slightly mar the book – the Songs of Bernadette contains some glaringly anachronistic phrases, and the early chapters lack a little pace – but these are minor gripes.
 This is a book essential to each and every Mage group."

 Derek Pearcy reviewed The Fragile Path for Pyramid V1, #16 (Nov./Dec., 1995) and stated that "At times romantic, never dull, The Fragile Path succeeds in exactly the way many (if not most) other works of its kind fail - it inspires not just the mind but the heart.
 It doesn't merely give you roleplaying tips or adventure hooks, all wrapped up in some shallow sentimentality with the patronizing tone of instruction; it makes White Wolf's vision for the psyche of Mage characters more accessible to players, and inspires the effort to delve deeper."

 Casus Belli described it as a Mage: The Ascension take on Vampire: The Masquerade's The Book of Nod.